vinaykukke/unsigned_py/README.md

 # Instant Update for Script / HMR

+> NOTE: This must be removed before releaseing the asset to production.

 To get this feature, its as simply as adding a small script in the tool
 ```python
 import importlib